thearagon/thearagon.github.io/research/index.md

 </left>

 #### Open Science
 I make my research as open as possible, by openly archiving my publications, and sharing research data, scripts and numerical results.
 I give priority to journals that support Open Science when submitting research articles or accepting reviewer positions.
-I try to improve my open-source programming techniques.
-I am also the co-chair of the Standars and Copy-Editing team and handling editor for the diamond open access journal [Seismica](https://seismica.library.mcgill.ca/).
+I am willing to improve my open-source programming techniques.
+I am also the co-chair of the Standars and Copy-Editing team and handling editor for the diamond Open Access journal [Seismica](https://seismica.library.mcgill.ca/).

 ### Research Interests
 <left>